bebop-001/adb_proxy/README.txt

         by the regex.

     shell     : device_file host_file
-        Execute a shell command on host.
+        Execute an interactive shell command on host.

     start     : Start the app associated with the apk file passed in.
         If the first arg is '-s', start the apk.